blades/conkySABNZBD/README.md

 file and filling in the template, although it's been altered to suit the requirements of this project.

-This was put together in about a day to improve the sabnzbd cli interface and associated conky code created by Sabooky.
+This was initally put together in about a day to improve the sabnzbd cli interface and associated conky code initially created by Sabooky.
 The improvements were required as SABNZBD has a new information interface via the api provided by the server.
 The output from the Sabooky code was also limited to certain pieces of information, and the configuration was performed by hacking the code manually.

-I also wanted to add templating for the output, and to be able to make use of any of the returned information from the SABNZBD api query.
+I also wanted to make it Python 3 compatible, too, as well as adding templating for the output, and to be able to make use of any of the returned information from the SABNZBD api query.

-As such, the code was substantially rewritten (although the API code created by Sabooky remains more or less intact - only the call to the query api was changed to return the output from the api call, and to handle errors elsewhere in the code).

 Usage: conkySABNZBD.py [options]